Planetary Aspects

 The sample screenshot given in the Introduction shows all the planetary aspects at June 9, 2010 (using the default values for the orbs) together with how close to exact those aspects are.

-When three or more planets are such that each pair of planets forms an aspect then we have what is called an aspect pattern.
-The main ones are described below.
+When three or more planets are such that each planet forms an aspect to each of the other planets then we have what is called an aspect pattern.
+An aspect pattern with three planets involves three aspects, an aspect pattern with four planets involves six aspects, and an aspect pattern with five planets involves ten aspects (these being very rare).
+The main aspect patterns are described below.

 Grand Trine